College Financial Aid | Education Matters

 College should be a time of growth and discovery, but for many it can also be a source of stress as students and parents try to find a way to pay for it.
 Fortunately, financial aid assistance is available.

-KET’s College Financial Aid 2023: Education Matters offers help in navigating the all-important college financial aid application process.
-You can view the program, hosted by KET’s Kelsey Starks, below.
+KET’s College Financial Aid 2024: Education Matters offers help in navigating the all-important college financial aid application process.
+You can view the program, hosted by KET’s Kelsey Starks, online now.

 The program features a panel of financial aid experts who will provide information on the availability of scholarships, grants and other financial aid and offer tips on applying for financial assistance using the FAFSA (Free Application for Federal Student Aid).